-Geraniums have long been a dependable and beloved plant among dedicated gardeners, serving as a reliable choice for containers, borders, and beds for many years.
-But rest assured, there is much more to these flowering plants than meets the eye.
+Geraniums have been a beloved and dependable choice among devoted gardeners for many years, offering a reliable option for containers, borders, and beds.
+But don’t be mistaken, there is much more to these stunning flowers than what initially meets the eye.

 They provide a boost of purple, red, orange, pink, or white color to an outside space, love hot weather, manage to thrive in dry conditions, and can be overwintered easily.